 All construction employers want to hire graduates who want to work for their employer in particular – not just any employer and definitely not their biggest competitors!
 As such, the graduate recruiters who accept 2.2s are likely to take a well-researched and considered application from a candidate with a 2.2 over a sloppy, generic application from a candidate with a first.

 So research the employer thoroughly and use your findings to substantiate your reasons for applying.
 For example, if you are stating that you are applying to a company because of its range of projects, write about specific projects – say why they impress you and make you want to work for the company.

 Practise online psychometric tests and online aptitude tests

 The largest built environment employers increasingly use online tests as a way of ‘sifting’ candidates, setting test scores as a cut off point to differentiate between applicants.
 You will usually need to pass these before you get to see an interviewer face to face and so it is worth putting in the time to do as many practice tests as possible.
-Go to TARGETjobs ‘psychometric test’ section for links to free practice tests, take the Graduate Benchmark Test and check out our partners AssessmentDay for more free and paid-for tests.
+Go to TARGETjobs ‘psychometric test’ section for links to free and paid-for practice tests.
 The most common tests set by employers in the construction, engineering and surveying are numeracy, inductive reasoning and situational judgement.